Tax and the Independent Financial Trader

 How things have changed.
 Now anyone with a computer and an internet connection can open an online account and start trading the financial markets.

-Today participating in the financial markets is not just restricted to buying and selling shares, there are wealth of financial products available for people to trade.
+Today participating in the financial markets is much more diverse with a wealth of financial products available for people to trade.
 Participating in the financial markets is no longer just for the long term investor.

 The diversity available to today’s day trader means that a number of different aspects of the UK tax system have to be considered when determining the tax implications of day trading.
 This complexity means that unlike the long term investor, the day trader cannot establish their tax position with ease.